Are you interested in enrolling in a course to improve your capabilities as a product manager?

 Duration: 6-8 weeks, with 4-8 hours per week

-This course from edX takes a slightly different route and teaches you the basics and frameworks of decision making on the basis of organizational and economic considerations.
+This course from edX takes a slightly different route and teaches you the basics and frameworks of decision-making based on organizational and economic considerations.

-You will learn how to master user-centric development using digital technologies and understand customer co-creation needs.
+You will master user-centric development using digital technologies and understand customer co-creation needs.

-The course also helps you understand product roadmaps and teaches you how to play a better role in shaping a product.
-This is taught through system design thinking, experimentation, and competitive consideration by gaining insights from past roadmaps, and more.
+The course also helps you understand product roadmaps and how to play a better role in shaping a product.
+This is taught through system design thinking, experimentation, and competitive consideration by gaining insights from past roadmaps.

-The course also lays the groundwork on how to launch a product and make a go-to-market strategy for it.
+The course also lays the groundwork for launching a product and making a go-to-market strategy.
 It also teaches things like the co-creation, defining, and validation of the minimal viable product, how to generate ideas, and how to perform customer need assessments.

 It also provides tools for assessing projects, business, and task risk at scrums or different stages while helping you discover and learn about alternative approaches to agile, lean, and waterfall development.

-There are several graded assignments that will give you a completion badge once done.
+Several graded assignments will give you a completion badge once done.
 There’s also plenty of study material and videos available.
-You can add the certification in there, too, but with an additional fee.
+You can also add the certification in there, but with an additional fee.